Self-dual compact gauged baby skyrmions in a continuous medium: BPS skyrmions in magnetic media: compactons

 {In our first scenario, we consider a superpotential $\mathcal{W}(\chi)$ engendering a $\chi^4$ model, i.e.,}

-where $\alpha $ is a nonnegative real parameter. {This type of superpotential is approached in the literature in different contexts, for instance, in} the study of vortices with internal structures \cite{Bazeia_780, Andrade_056014, Bazeia_17, Casana_056014}, magnetic monopoles \cite{Bazeia_105024}, skyrmion-like configurations \cite{Bazeia_1947, Bazeia_423}, and the behavior of massless Dirac fermions in a skyrmion-like background \cite{Bazeia_779}.
-Then, by using (\ref{spotchi2}) in (\ref{23}) {and solving the BPS equation,} we obtain the exact kinklike solution
+where $\alpha $ is a nonnegative real parameter.
+In the literature, we find this superpotential applied in different contexts, for example, in the study of vortices with internal structures \cite{Bazeia_780, Andrade_056014, Bazeia_17, Casana_056014}, magnetic monopoles \cite{Bazeia_105024}, skyrmion-like configurations \cite{Bazeia_1947, Bazeia_423}, and the behavior of massless Dirac fermions in a skyrmion-like background \cite {Bazeia_779}.
+Then, by using (\ref{spotchi2}) in (\ref{23}) and solving the BPS equation, we obtain the exact kinklike solution

 with $r_{0}$ being an arbitrary positive constant such that $\chi(r_{0})=0$.
-This solution satisfies the boundary conditions $\chi (0)=\chi _{0}=-1$ and $\chi (\infty)=\chi _{\infty }=1$.
-In this case, the BPS bound (\ref{13c}) for the energy becomes,
+This solution satisfies the boundary conditions $\chi (0)=\chi _{0}=-1$ and $ \chi (\infty)=\chi _{\infty }=1$.
+In this case, the BPS bound (\ref{13c}) for the energy becomes

-where the last term is the contribution from the neutral scalar field $ \chi $.
+where the last term is the contribution from the neutral scalar field $\chi$.

-{We now need to select the dielectric function defining the medium surrounding the compactons; it is done by setting}
+We must now select the function defining the magnetic permeability of the medium where the compact skyrmions will stay immersed.
+For this, we have inspired ourselves with investigations regarding the pattern formation of ringlike solitons \cite{Wang,Dai} in a two-dimensional Bose-Einstein condensate interacting with a harmonic oscillator, which provides periodic modulation to the system.
+Our approach will adjust the magnetic permeability using a periodic function to modulate the topological structures.
+This way, we set it as

-where $m\in\mathbb{N}$.
-We have chosen such a function motivated { by previous applications, for instance, in the study of kinklike solutions \cite{Bazeia_383} and vortexlike structures} \cite{Bazeia_17, Casana_056014}.
+where $m\in\mathds{N}$.
+Further, functions like that also has been used, for example, in the study of kinklike solutions \cite{Bazeia_383} and vortexlike structures \cite{Bazeia_17, Casana_056014}.

 This way, the energy density $\varepsilon _{\Sigma }$ results be

 Already the BPS equations (\ref{21}) and (\ref{22}) to be investigated assume the form

 {which we must solve with suitable field boundary conditions to provide compact skyrmions in the current scenario.}